 Curriculum Mapping preparation

 |Fall||Student Focus Group|

 |Late Winter||SWOT / Development of Recommendations for Improvement|

 |June 1||Draft Final Report deadline (submitted to School Dean)|

 |June 30||Final Report Deadline (submitted to Manager, Program Review & Renewal|

 All educational institutions are required to undertake regular review of the quality of their academic programs to ensure alignment with Ministry guidelines, frameworks and standards.
 The CPR process and criteria reflects the College Quality Assurance Accreditation Process (CQAAP) Standards for program quality.

-In addition, the program review process is guided by the Durham College Policy and Procedure ACAD-105 and 105.1.
+In addition, the program review process is guided by the Durham College Policy and Procedure Academic Program Review and Renewal – Quality Assurance (ACAD-105).